riscv-admin/sig-soft-cpu/TG/CX/CHARTER-mini.md

 extensions.
 This will solve the problem of limited capacity remaining within the 32b opcode space.

-The Composable Extensions (CX) Task Group(s) will specify ISA extensions (within the Custom Opcode space), software (API, ABI) and hardware interfaces.
-This will enable harmonious, robust and conflict-free composition of multiple independently authored composable custom extensions, alongside legacy custom instructions or extensions, in one RISC-V system.
-Multiple harts will be able to share the same physical hardware module that implements one or more CX instances.
+This Charter governs the TG for a Composable Extensions (CX) framework enabling *robust composition* of multiple independently authored composable custom extensions, alongside legacy custom extensions, assembled conflict-free in one RISC-V system.
+Multiple harts will also be able to share the same physical hardware module that implements one or more CX extensions.

+By multiplexing the custom opcode space, and adopting common software and hardware interop interfaces, CX enables *uniform* extension naming, discovery and versioning, error handling, state context management, extension hardware reuse, and stable software binaries for each target system -- all without a central management authority.

-To do this, CX will multiplex the custom opcode space and adopt common software and hardware interop interfaces.
-The CX specification will be guided by and consider the impact of these design tenets: composability, conflict-freedom, decentralization, stable binaries, composable and reusable hardware modules, uniformity (of scope, naming, discovery, versioning, error signaling, state context management, access control), frugality, security, and longevity.
-In particular, this should be done without a central management authority.
+The TG will be guided by and consider the impact of these design tenets: composability, conflict-freedom, decentralization, stable binaries, composable and reusable hardware modules, uniformity (of scope, naming, discovery, versioning, error signaling, state context management, access control, frugality, security, and longevity.

 ### Deliverables

-The output of the TG is expected to include:
+TThe CX Task Group will specify ISA extensions (within the Custom Opcode space), software (API, ABI) and hardware interfaces.
+In particular, the TG is expected to produce specifications for:

 1. CX Multiplexing
-1. CX State Contexts, including Supervisor/User modes
+2. CX State Contexts, including Supervisor/User modes
-1. CX C-API, C++-API, and Runtime System
+3. CX C-API, C++-API, and Runtime System
-1. (optional) CX Hardware Interface
+4. (optional) CX Hardware Interface

 ### Acceptance criteria

-A proof-of-concept implementing each deliverable will involve multiple hart(s) x extension(s) x extension librar(y/ies) x OS combinations.
+A proof-of-concept implementing each deliverable will involve multiple hart(s) x extension(s) x extension library(ies) x OS combinations.

 ## Exclusions